 Prerequisites: A grade of C+ or higher in 250 Algebra II / Trig (H) or a grade of C+ or higher in 255 Trigonometry.
 An academic course review will be conducted to determine student's academic placement.
-Course satisfies a requirement for graduation.
+The course satisfies a requirement for graduation.

-265 AP Calculus AB (H) NCAA
+265 AP Calculus AB (H)

-2 Trimesters | credit | 11, 12
+2 Trimesters | credit | II, I2 NCAA